GUARANTEED EXPERT BIRD CONTROL

 Other Press Features

 New Yorkers who worry about home infestations probably know Roscoe, the bed bug-hunting Beagle who’s been featured in cable television commercials since 2010 and has his own website.
-But they may not know that bed bug services are just the latest incarnation for Roscoe’s owners, Bell Environmental Services, a Fairfield, N.J., company that has been around for half a century.
+But they may not know that bed bug services are just the latest incarnation for Roscoe’s owners, Bell Environmental Services, a Fairfield, N.J., company that has been around since 1963.
+Bell Bird Control is a division that does pigeon prevention and provides solutions to pigeon problems- including damage from pigeon poop and messy nests that cause fire hazards.